awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 ## Ai for Coding

-![Gap in formal verification](/ai-workflows/gap-formal-verification.webp) Credit to Evan Miyazono for the image above.
+![Gap in formal verification](/ai-workflows/gap-formal-verification.webp) Credit to Evan for the image above.

 1. I write out in vim or use pencil and paper and go through the draft of what I'm looking to build and what the structure of what I'm building.